 AI is going to be ubiquitous and will play a major role in virtually every aspect of government systems.
 When used for real-time image recognition, it will help the policy identify and detain wrongdoers.
 In data analysis systems, AI will be able to identify complex patterns and propose optimal actions to humans, or act autonomously.
 In traffic control, intelligent systems will dynamically optimize the work of traffic lights and digital signage elements to combat congestion and save drivers time.
 The list of possible AI use cases is nearly endless, so there is no doubt that it will play a pivotal role in the large e-Government systems of tomorrow.

-Digital governments rely on the concept of the digital citizen — a virtual representation of a particular individual generated with the purpose of facilitating access to multiple services and creating a more immersive, personalized user experience.
+Digital governments rely on the concept of the digital citizen.
+This public sector solution is a virtual representation of a particular individual generated with the purpose of facilitating access to multiple services and creating a more immersive, personalized user experience.
 And since a digital citizen entity contains a lot of sensitive user information by definition, it will be the e-Government’s task to protect this information from getting stolen or tampered with.
 This task will require advanced security measures to be implemented at every level — from end-user apps to cloud backends that aggregate and store personal data.

-Although blockchain is no longer a buzzword you can hear at every corner, it is still a great technology that governments can use for their own good and the benefit of their citizens.
+Although blockchain is no longer a buzzword you can hear at every corner; it is still a great technology that governments can use for public sector digital transformation.
 The most obvious use cases matching the needs of the public sector are voting and keeping a ledger of ownership rights.
 In the first case, blockchain offers a 100% tamper-proof method of voting that effectively rules out the possibility of any manipulation of voting results.
 In the second case, blockchain helps keep a comprehensive history of the transfer of ownership rights for anything, from real estate and vehicles.

 The public sector is changing all over the world.
 In the coming years, governments will do everything possible to adopt best practices from successful businesses, learn to use agile approaches in their daily work, and place technology in the focus of their transformative efforts.
 Intellias offers its ample experience in the field of e-Government consulting and has delivered a number of major projects in such areas as IoT, FinTech, GIS and Big Data, and AI.